Readers Write :

 This novel is well-written, and well-researched while giving the right balance of detail and a narrative tone.
 I’m surprised this trilogy has not garnered more attention in local literary circles.

-Nell Holland (Burnside Writers’ Group, Adelaide)
+Nell Holland (Burnside Writers’ Group, Adelaide) Australia

-I’ve always been fascinated by Colonel William Light, South Australia’s first surveyor-general, who planned Adelaide.
-But I have questions about the man, who remains a tantalising enigma.
-Where did his drive, courage, and work ethos find its foundation?
-Rose Gan has put together a book that goes a long way to explain where much of William’s character originated and has produced a new hero for me to ponder over - Francis Light - William’s father.
+Rose Gan has put together a book which goes a long way to explain where much of William’s character originated and has produced a new hero for me to ponder over - Francis Light - William’s father.
 Beginning in the mid 1700’s the novel, Dragon, is an absorbing narrative taking the reader from England throughout Southeast Asia in a series of breathtaking adventures.

-Francis, sired by a marquess and raised believing himself the illegitimate son of a country squire, achieved extraordinary success due to his intelligence, ability to control both situations and people, and his impressive courage.
-Despite the intolerance and bigotry of his time, Francis became a powerful force in the 18th century Malay Archipelago, and ultimately the founder of Penang.
 His astonishing life is portrayed by Gan in this fast-paced tale of adventure, and it would be easy to believe she has exaggerated his wild successes and unexpectedly terrifying situations.
 But Gan is a former teacher of history and her research for this book, the first in a series about the Light family, has been extensive.
 The resulting historical drama progresses at breathtaking speed.
 She brings real characters to life - Dutch, Chinese, Indian, and English - and returns a man, long forgotten, to the spotlight he deserves.
 You couldn’t make this story up.

-This is such an elegantly seductive read and the blend of derring-do, swashbuckling raids, and unsophisticated treatments of tropical diseases, contrasts vividly with languid Malay days, riches beyond belief, and an expanding love story.
-I’m amazed it’s taken so long to bring this adventurer to the world’s attention.
 While never forgetting his origins, Francis always sought opportunities to better himself, and fearlessly set out to make his impact on the world.
 Despite being intolerantly judged by today’s ‘woke’ generation, people like Francis changed the world in the 18th century, producing a blueprint for what we enjoy today.

 Gan’s book is a compelling read, which rapidly draws the reader in and can make whole days disappear within its pages.
 It’s the perfect book to take on holiday.
 And if you visit Penang, find the cemetery where he’s buried.
 Walk the streets where Francis once held sway, and marvel at what he achieved, and how far he travelled from modest beginnings in England’s rural Suffolk.
-Read Dragon by Rose Gan and you’ll be immersed in both history and adventure - and you won’t regret a moment.

 Heather Daigle Xu (Amazon US)